Ruby-Newbies/two-point-six-acres/README.md

 4. Normal users can manage articles of themselves.
 5. User registration checks whether the email has .edu suffix.
 If not, return 400.

+### Features regarding authentication

+1. Almost all REST APIs now requires user authentication.
+If the user is not logged in, visiting the protected APIs returns 401.

 ### Features regarding admin users
 1. Admin users can manage all sections, articles and other users.
 2. A separate frontend admin console /admin.